casparderksen/vagrant-weblogic12c/README.md

 # Weblogic Maven plugin

-copy m2 repo yo your own

-Test plugin:
+To test the weblogic-maven plugin as user oracle:

     mvn help:describe -DgroupId=com.oracle.weblogic -DartifactId=weblogic-maven-plugin -Dversion=12.2.1-2-0

+Configure Maven to install artifacts to a repository manager, or simply copy the contents of the .m2 directory to your own local repository.

 # External dependencies